Foreign Exchange Market Microstructure and the WM/Reuters 4pm Fix: WM/R 4pm Fix Methodology

 \section{WM/R 4pm Fix Methodology}

-Before discussing the market dynamics around the fix, a short description of its construction shall be provided \cite{WMR_fix, FSB_report}.
-The fixing rate is determined for currency spot, forward, and non-deliverable forward rates.
+Before discussing the market dynamics around the WM/R 4pm fix, a short description of its construction shall be provided \cite{WMR_fix, FSB_report}.
+The WM/R 4pm fixing rate is determined for currency spot, forward, and non-deliverable forward rates.
 The calculation differs between forward and spot rates.
 While, for the former, a single rate snapshot at the fixing time is used as the benchmark, the spot rate calculation utilises several price quotes within an interval around the fixing time.
 In the following, we will focus on spot rates only.

 Spot fixings are determined for 160 currency pairs, which are split into trade currencies for liquid pairs\footnote{ Pairs containing only the following currencies: AUD, CAD, CHF, CZK, DKK, EUR, GBP, HKD, HUF, ILS, JPY, MXN, NOK, NZD, PLN, RON, RUB, SEK, SGD, TRY, and ZAR. } and quote currencies for illiquid pairs.
-For our analysis, we consider trade currency pairs.
+For our analysis, we consider 12 trade currency pairs\footnote{ We selected the pairs: EURUSD, USDJPY, EURJPY, EURGBP, USDGBP, AUDUSD, EURCHF, USDCHF, GBPCHF, EURSEK, USDMXN, USDSGD. (see Section \ref{subsec_data}) which were selected to include the most liquid G10 currencies (USD, EUR, JPY).
+We furthermore selected two highly liquid EM pairs (MXN, SGD) and three less liquid G10 pairs (AUD, CHF, SEK), for which data was readily available.}.

-Market data is sourced from Thomson Reuters, EBS, and Currenex.
-Currently, all trade currency data is obtained from a primary source.
-For currency pairs involving CHF, EUR, and JPY, data from EBS is used.
+To calculate the fix, WM/R sources data from Thomson Reuters, EBS, and Currenex.
+For the time period over which we investigate the WM/R 4pm fix, all trade currency data is obtained from a primary source\footnote{ After chaning the methodology of the WM/R 4pm fix on the 15/2/2015, WM/R now sources currency data from multiple sources and combines these datasets. }.
+For currency pairs involving CHF, EUR, and JPY, WM/R uses data from EBS.
 Currenex data supplements it as a secondary source, if the number of datapoints is too low.
 RUB data is solely obtained from EBS.
 Benchmark rates for other pairs are based on Thomson Reuters data only\footnote{ AUD, CAD, CZK, DKK, GBP, HKD, HUF, ILS, MXN, NOK, NZD, PLN, RON, SEK, SGD, TRY, and ZAR. }.
-The fix rate is obtained by accumulating quote and trade data within a set time interval around the fixing time.
-At present, this interval is 1-min. for trade currencies and 2-min. for quote currencies, i.e., for the 4pm fix (\textit{closing rate}) the accumulation times are 15:59:30 - 16:00:30 and 15:59:00 - 16:01:00, respectively.
+The WM/R 4pm fix rate is obtained by accumulating quote and trade data within a set time interval around the fixing time.
+For the time period prior to 15/02/2015, which we investigate here, this interval is 1-min. for trade currencies and 2-min. for quote currencies, i.e., for the WM/R 4pm fix the accumulation times are 15:59:30 - 16:00:30 and 15:59:00 - 16:01:00, respectively.